Leigh-Anne Pinnock: Endorsements

 In February 2015, Pinnock launched a Tumblr fashion blog called "Leigh Loves".
 She co-founded her own swimwear range in April 2019, titled In'A'Seashell, in partnership with her friend Gabrielle Urquhart.
-In same month she was announced as the new face of the sports brand Umbro.
-In April 2019, Pinnock signed to Sony/ATV via joint venture TwentySeven as a published songwriter. in October 2020, she launched her own production house named Pinnock Productions, to help embrace diversity and cultures that are under-represented in the media.
+In the same month, she was announced as the new face of the sports brand Umbro.
+In April 2019, Pinnock signed to Sony/ATV via a joint venture, TwentySeven, as a published songwriter.
+In October 2020, she launched her own production house named Pinnock Productions, to help embrace diversity and cultures that are under-represented in the media.
 In 2020, the singer released a style edit collection with ASOS, a British fashion retailer.
-In 2021, in partnership with her fiancé Andre Gray and sister, she launched The Black Fund, a charity to support existing charities and groups to deliver support to black communities including financial support.
+In 2021, in partnership with her fiancé Andre Gray and her sister, she launched The Black Fund, a charity to support existing charities and groups to deliver support to Black communities, including financial support.
 Pinnock is an ambassador for Maybelline New York, and in 2021 launched the "Brave Together" initiative in October.